hyperledger/besu-docs/docs/Reference/CLI/CLI-Subcommands.md

 Exports a block or range of blocks from storage to a file in RLP format.

-If you omit `--start-block`, the default start block is 0 (the beginning of the chain), and if you omit `--end-block`, the default end block is the end of the chain.
+If you omit `--start-block`, the default start block is 0 (the beginning of the chain), and if you omit `--end-block`, the default end block is the current chain head.

 If you are not running the command against the default network (MainNet), specify the `--network` or `--genesis-file` parameter.